 - Company Channels

 Official channels are far more geared towards used.
 This is, naturally, the most reliable place to buy.
-Robo3D distributes refurbished units on their website.
-Other companies also have their own sales divisions.
+Some desktop 3D printer manufacturers distribute refurbished units on their website.
+You can always check and see if the model you are looking for is being offered on the official company website.

 - Check Local Area